-

 Number comparison with the iHP PDK

 The comparator doesn't use NAND/NOR because it actually makes it larger and/or bigger, and what matters is the critical path along the cascade.
-Fortunately there is A21OI that helps !
+Fortunately A21OI is here and helps! the 4 gates are not in the critical datapath so over-optimising for speed is less interesting than optimising for area.

 .